sks147/ruby_toyapp/README.md

-# Ruby on rails sample inventory app
-# created by sks147
+A simple Twitter Clone with Ruby on Rails.